-4.10 Customer Research and Feedback
+4.11 Customer Research and Feedback

 As Birmingham is one of the Designated Register Offices and registers births and deaths for non-Birmingham residents not all service users are council taxpaying citizens of Birmingham.
-A large part of the number of births registered and deaths registered are for residents living in other authorities.
+A significant number of births and deaths registered are for residents living in other authorities.

 Applicants for certificates are from all over the world.
 There is also a growing number of customers who live around the world and who contact us to marry in Birmingham or ask about marrying in the UK in general.

 In order to gauge how the customer views our service to them we have traditionally provided three separate customer satisfaction questionnaires which relate to the service received in the three main service areas of Ceremonies, Certificates and Registration.

-Very high levels of satisfaction are achieved and we react to customer feedback when comments or suggestions are made which will improve future service provision.
+Very high levels of satisfaction are achieved and we react to customer feedback where possible when comments or suggestions are made which will improve future service provision.
+Customer satisfaction levels for the service area are 98%.

-4.11 Needs of Stakeholders
+4.12 Needs of Stakeholders

 The Service is continually seeking ways to improve the service and accordingly officers attend meetings with various stakeholder groups.
-The regular meetings with the Senior Coroner for Birmingham and Solihull, twice yearly Funeral Directors meetings and quarterly Faith Advocacy Group meetings have proved invaluable in moving the service forward to better meet customer needs.
+The regular meetings with the Senior Coroner for Birmingham and Solihull, twice yearly Funeral Directors meetings and Faith Advocacy Group meetings have proved invaluable in helping to move the service forward to better meet customer needs.

-4.12 Likely Future Developments
+4.13 Likely Future Developments

-- It is expected that approval of the revised budget, alongside the approval of the new fee structure will allow the Register Office to operate without causing a financial pressure to Regulatory Services or Birmingham City Council in the immediate future. - Plans to introduce new chargeable services and income generation schemes should help the service to return income to the city. - There are statutory services for which fees will be applicable in the future and the GRO has indicated that in 2017 the first phase of these fees will become chargeable. - Marriage law is due to be revised in the near future making it compulsory for the majority of marriages to be registered at a Register Office; this will assist with verification of marriages and has the potential to be an income generating stream. - There are challenges to traditional income generating schemes with the announcement of by the GRO to move to on-line application forms for all United Kingdom Visa and Immigration (UKVI) which brings some challenge to the long term sustainability of the current process operated by Local Registration Services in partnership with UKVI with regards to the Nationality Checking Service (NCS). - The planned tendering of some UKVI services has the potential to further significantly impact this service. - The service is driven by customer demand.
-The number of marriages in 2016 has increased slightly on 2015 as have the number of new citizens.
-The number of birth registrations has increased against 2015 which has resulted in increased income.
+- It is expected that approval of the revised budget, alongside the approval of the new fee structure will allow the Register Office to operate without causing a financial pressure to Regulatory Services or Birmingham City Council in the immediate future. - Plans to introduce additional chargeable services and income generation schemes should help the service to return income to the city. - Marriage law is under revision and it will become compulsory for the majority of marriages to be registered at a Register Office; this will assist with verification of marriages and has the potential to be an income generating stream.